-Two day National Seminar on “Regeneration of Rural India: Perspectives, Issues and the Way Forward” will be held on 25-26 September, 2019 at Faculty Centre for ‘Agriculture, Rural & Tribal Development (ARTD)’, Ramakrishna Mission Vivekananda Educational and Research Institute, Ranchi Campus, in collaboration with Divyayan Krishi Vigyan Kendra, Ramakrishna Ashrama, Morabadi, Ranchi Jharkhand, India.
+Two day National Seminar on “Regeneration of Rural India: Perspectives, Issues and the Way Forward” will be held on 25-26 September, 2019 at Faculty of ‘Agriculture, Rural & Tribal Development (ARTD)’, Ramakrishna Mission Vivekananda Educational and Research Institute, Ranchi Campus, in collaboration with Divyayan Krishi Vigyan Kendra, Ramakrishna Ashrama, Morabadi, Ranchi Jharkhand, India.

 To register follow the link: Register for Seminar